 The design is simple and stylish in the soft colours of the Cotswolds.

-The bathroom was a wonderful mix of funky stylish and classic.
+The bathroom at The Painswick was a wonderful mix of funky stylish and classic.
 The taps and claw tub bath speak of another time.
 But the funky tiles and main light are a modern twist.
 The toilet roll/magazine holder was a nice twist!!

 The Painswick also has treatment rooms and uses Elemis products.
 This is a great option if you are looking for a Cotswold hotel and spa.